by Texas Homesteader ~

 We have a larger dog bowl from years ago when we had a much larger dog.
 These days that big, heavy bowl is used for various other things around the Homestead.

 But today we brought it in & cleaned it up as well as we could.
 This bowl is OLD so it’s pretty dingy even after it’s cleaned up, but it’s only temporary anyway.

 We sat Bailey’s smaller dish inside it.
 Yea – it fits perfectly!

 Then we poured water into the bigger bowl, surrounding Bailey’s smaller bowl with a water-filled & ant-free moat.

 Take THAT, ants!

-It’s a poison-free way to eliminate ants from invading your pet’s food bowl.
+It’s a simple poison-free way to eliminate ants from invading your pet’s food bowl.

-The ants aren’t able to cross the water, so they grumble about their working conditions inside the house and then they all stomp back outside where they belong!
+The ants aren’t able to cross the water to get to our dog’s food.
+So they grumble about their working conditions inside the house and then they all stomp back outside where they belong!

 So long, pesky ants!